 François-Xavier Roth, conductor

-The same excellent result can be appreciated in À vos yeux, mes amis, Ophélie’s mad scene from Hamlet, where Devieilhe sings with confidence and sensitivity even the most difficult passages to portray her unlucky heroine as an ethereal and yet pitiful creature.
+Devieilhe achieves same excellent result in À vos yeux, mes amis, Ophélie’s mad scene from Hamlet, where Devieilhe sings with confidence and sensitivity even the most difficult passages to portray her unlucky heroine as an ethereal and yet pitiful creature.
 The delicate Mes longus cheveux descendent from Pelléas et Mélisande is a different matter in everything except in the excellence with which Devieilhe sings the unaccompanied song.

 Apart from popular operas, Mirages offers several excerpts from little known works as André Messager’s Madame Chrysanthème, of which Devieilhe sings the Valse des cigales with suggestive softness, and especially from Maurice Delage’s Quatre poèmes Hindous, a set of four short songs dedicated to the Indian cities of Madras, Lahore, Bénarès and Jeypur that Devieilhe sings with abandonment and rapturous contemplation.
 Without forgetting the charming duet Celle qui vient est plus belle from Massenet’s Thaïs, which offers to Devieilhe another chance to show off her bravura in the long vocalises that accompany the dance, it must be remembered also the unabashed beauty of La chanson d’Ariel and of Le Rossignol, where Devieilhe performs many vocal acrobatics with enviable agility and never losing sweetness and elegance.